 So, if you want to save thousands on your heat pump conversion in Shreveport, reach out to the HVAC experts at SBC Cooling & Heating.

-While some homeowners prefer to install a secondary heating system—like a furnace or heater—it’s not a requirement.
-Cold climate heat pumps are masters of finding heat where none seems to be.
+While some homeowners prefer to install a secondary heating system like a furnace or heater it’s not a requirement.
+Cold climate heat pumps are masters of finding heat where there seems to be none.
 Though, in some circumstances, we may advise keeping your current furnace.
 The only way to know for sure, is to contact us for a free quote on heat pump conversion in Bossier City or Shreveport.

 If you use the right technology, this one is false.
 This myth got started because electric furnaces can be costlier than gas ones.
 But that’s because furnaces aren’t the most effective electric heating system—heat pumps are!
 Since these systems only move heat from one spot to another, they don’t need to stress themselves as much.
 This leads to lower HVAC costs in the Shreveport area.

-Now that you know the truth of these HVAC myths, we invite you to reach out to us at (318) 465-0853 for a heat pump conversion in the Shreveport area.
+Now that you know the truth of these HVAC myths, we invite you to reach out to us at (318) 465-0853 to look into a a heat pump conversion in the Shreveport area.

 Right now, you’re tied to an oil delivery service.
-A big portion of your yard is also likely taken up by an ugly eyesore of an oil tank.
+A portion of your yard or basement is also likely taken up by a large oil tank.
 By converting from an oil furnace to a heat pump—or mixing the two with a dual fuel system—you can make heating your home much more efficient.
 For a free quote on heat pump installation in Bossier City or Shreveport, give us a call at (318) 465-0853.

 Though deliveries are less frequent for propane than oil, you still need regular drop-offs to stay comfortable.
 An ugly tank or “pig”, though far smaller than the one seen in oil furnaces, is cluttering your yard.
 When you couple these things with the lower costs of an electric heat pump, you can see why people choose to convert.
 To get a quote on making the switch, reach out to us by phone or form.